 I’m not one to blow my horn but I think I’ve grown as a writer.
 My sentences are better, and I have a voice of my own.
 But why then haven’t I grown as much as I’d want to?
 Is one year not long enough for growth, and if it isn’t, how long should I wait before I start being anxious again?
 All I have is questions.

 On days that I’m low, I think about deleting this whole thing, throw it into the pitch black nonexistence and forget it ever existed.
 But then I remember why I started it in the first place two years ago on feelingthegaps: to just write and not care about numbers.
-These posts were supposed to be my vanity cards (borrowed from Chuck Lorre, creator of Two and a Half Men, Big Bang Theory and Mom), how the world remembers me.
+These posts were supposed to be my vanity cards – (borrowed from Chuck Lorre, creator of Two and a Half Men, Big Bang Theory and Mom) – my mementos to my future self.
 I was supposed to read them when I’m sixty to relive my youth.
 But somewhere along the way, numbers and compliments got in the way.
 And more importantly, age.
 That I’m old and I need to start thinking of ways to make money; that I should be proactive now that I have time and energy.
 And that’s where the little devil of commercialization sprouted from.

 I wasn’t supposed to post this, I thought it was bit too personal but again, successful sixty year old me would get a good laugh from this.
 He would laugh at me for this needless pressure I have put on myself to accomplish everything at 21 because sixty year old me will definitely be a heartless, whiskey-loving old man with silver hair, a thunderous laugh and a love for red meat.